THE AWAKENING OF AFRIKANER NATIONALISM

 The official view of South Africa1s past is being challenged on a wide front.
 If school history is to playa role in bringing about a new dispensation in South Africa, an urgent and fundamental revision of schoo 1 hi story sy11 abu·ses and textbooks is requi red.
 There are numerous international models which could serve as useful examples.
 Government pronouncements in recent times seem to indicate that the State would be receptive to such revision.

-READ THE PROBLEM OF RELEVANCE IN EDUCATION
+READ THE CONCEPTUALISATION OF MANAGEMENT AND LEADERSHIP IN EDUCATION

 PART I